pablolird/About-me/README.md

 # About Me

-Im a freshman computer science engineering student on UPTP - https://uptp.edu.py/
+Im a sophomore computer science engineering student on UPTP - https://uptp.edu.py/

 I wrote code before in Java, C++ and currently and more frequently on Python